What will the children be learning this term?

 Identify 2D and 3D shapes

 Each class at St. Michael’s starts the year by discussing their rights and responsibilities at school and use these to create our ‘Wonderful We Wills…’ that outline what they will do to become excellent role models.
 These form the class code which each child agrees to follow.
 The children enjoy plentiful praise for their efforts and we recognise individual achievements and make a point of praising children to other adults and in front of the class.
 All children will get a certificate at some time during the year.
-Children will be chosen weekly to receive a certificate from Mr Bevan and this will be presented in our Celebration Assembly on a Friday morning at nine o’clock.
+Children will be chosen weekly to receive a certificate from Mr Bevan and this will be presented in our Celebration Assembly on a Friday morning at half past nine.
 This will be delivered via teams until further notice.
 J

 In Year One, the children are assigned to house teams: Raindrops, Ivy, Fire and Snowflakes.
 Good work/behaviour will result in the children receiving a house points.
 Should there be any concerns about your child’s behaviour you will be informed.
 All children will earn golden time on a Friday afternoon where they have the opportunity to play with whatever they would like.
 Golden time will be allowed if the children have placed their star onto the ‘I was a super star window’.
 Children will earn a place on this window for any achievement big or small.
 Reward systems maybe added/ changed as the year goes on.
 In the past we have used marbles, sticker charts and bubble colour.
 The whole school also use a traffic light system.
 Please refer to the behaviour policy for further details on this.